Marco0201/Network-Hunt/README.md

 ## Running the Project

-To run the project make sure to be in the right directory. cd into networkhuntproject:
+To run the project make sure to be in the right directory:

 ```bash
 cd networkhuntproject
 ```

-you should be in the following directory: \Network-Hunt\networkhuntproject
+you should be in the following directory: ``\Network-Hunt\networkhuntproject``

 Now you should makemigrations and then migrate.